December 20, 2012

 Khorak-e Loobia - Red Kidney Beans Side Dish (Repost)

-This is a repost of the recipe I wrote back in 2008 when I was a brand new food blogger. خوراک لوبیا Khorak-e loobia is a near and dear dish to my heart not just because it's delicious and healthy but because it brings back treasured memories of when life seemed so simple and all your troubles could be gone with your mother's encouraging words and warm hugs.
+This is a repost of the recipe I wrote back in 2008 when I was a brand-new food blogger. خوراک لوبیا Khorak-e loobia is a near and dear dish to my heart, not just because it's delicious and healthy, but because it brings back treasured memories of when life seemed so simple and all your troubles could be gone with your mother's encouraging words and warm hugs.
 I'm not sure how this post never got published correctly.
 The link to the original post doesn't go anywhere.
-There seems to be a disconnect between the link and the actual post and the only way you can see it is by going through the archives of that year.
-I am not that computer savvy and I don't know how to fix this problem.
-Since I didn't want to let this post disappear on my blog I decided to post it again!
+There seems to be a disconnect between the link and the actual post, and the only way you can see it is by going through the archives of that year.
+I am not that computer savvy, and I don't know how to fix this problem.
+Since I didn't want to let this post disappear on my blog, I decided to post it again!

 My mother had a large, fish-shaped glass serving bowl with scale and fin patterns that she would use for serving these cooked beans.
-I am always on the look out to find the exact replica of that fish bowl but haven't found it yet.
-My mother's recipe called for using a generous amount of olive oil, extra ab-limoo (freshly squeezed lemon juice) and no tomato sauce.
+I am always on the lookout to find the exact replica of that fish bowl, but haven't found it yet.
+My mother's recipe called for using a generous amount of olive oil, extra ab-limoo (freshly squeezed lemon juice), and no tomato sauce.
 However, I added a little tomato paste to this recipe.
 I like the combination of red kidney beans and the tomato flavor.
-You can make khorak-e loobia with tomato paste/tomato sauce or even fresh tomatoes or without it.
+You can make khorak-e loobia with tomato paste/tomato sauce or even fresh tomatoes, or without it.
 Also, you can use red vinegar instead of lemon juice.
 Khorak-e loobia can be made with pinto beans as well.

 Khorak-e Loobia - Red Kidney Beans Side Dish